-FCC to streamlined process for robocall reporting
+FCC to streamline process for robocall reporting

 The FCC adopted rules last week to establish a streamlined process for private entities to report suspected robocall and spoofing violations.
 Here’s an overview.

 Existing robocall reporting

 The FCC already has arrangements to receive complaints about suspected robocall violations:

 - Individuals can file a complaint in the FCC’s Consumer Complaint Center.
 The form only has four fields and a way to add file attachments.
 It’s very streamlined.
 Complaints go to the FCC Consumer and Governmental Affairs Bureau.